Multi-Disciplinary Team Working in NHS Community Pathways

 Commissioner Expectations of MDT Working

-Providers that can evidence MDT impact through case examples and pathway data are seen as credible, system-aligned partners.
+Providers that can evidence MDT impact through case examples, pathway metrics and governance review are seen as credible, system-aligned partners.
+Those that rely only on attendance lists or generic meeting descriptions are less persuasive.